TheAudioProgrammer/getting-started-book/Errata.markdown

 ![](Images/BuildOnlyDeviceError.png)

 This happens when the run destination at the top of the Xcode window is set to **Any Mac**.
 When Any Mac is selected, Xcode only lets you build the project but not run it.
 To fix this, click on Any Mac and change this setting to **My Mac**.

+## Xcode error: Command PhaseScriptExecution failed with a nonzero exit code

+Xcode may give the error "Command PhaseScriptExecution failed with a nonzero exit code" with an additional message saying, "resource fork, Finder information, or similar detritus not allowed".

+This happens when the project folder is placed in the iCloud directory.
+Apparently the iCloud folder has extra files in it that break the building process.

+Try moving the folder to the Desktop.
+Then delete the **Builds** folder and export again from Projucer.
+Now it should build without issues.